projectriff/riff/docs/riff_function_create.md

 ### Synopsis

-Create a new function resource from the content of the provided Git repo/revision.
+Create a new function resource from the content of the provided Git repo/revision or local source.

-The INVOKER arg defines the language invoker that is added to the function code in the build step.
+The RUNTIME arg defines the language runtime that is added to the function code in the build step.
 The resulting image is then used to create a Knative Service (`service.serving.knative.dev`) instance of the name specified for the function.
+The following runtimes are available:

+- 'java': uses riff's java-function-invoker (aliased as java-invoker)
+- 'node': uses riff's node-function-invoker (aliased as node-invoker)
+- 'command': uses riff's command-function-invoker (aliased as command-invoker)
+- 'java-buildpack': uses the riff Buildpack
+- 'detect': uses the riff Buildpack's detection (currently limited to Java functions)

+Classic riff Invoker runtimes are available in addition to experimental Buildpack runtimes.

+Buildpack based runtimes support building from local source in addition to within the cluster.
+Locally built images prefixed with 'dev.local/' are saved to the local Docker daemon while all other images are pushed to the registry specified in the image name.

 From then on you can use the sub-commands for the `service` command to interact with the service created for the function.

 If `--env-from` is specified the source reference can be `configMapKeyRef` to select a key from a ConfigMap or `secretKeyRef` to select a key from a Secret.
 The following formats are supported: